Back to California

 Plain English Breakdown

-This law establishes a project in California to study the impact of artificial intelligence on jobs and workers, and sets up an advisory panel to assist with this research.
+This law establishes a project in California to study the impact of artificial intelligence (AI) on jobs and workers, and sets up an advisory panel to provide recommendations based on their findings.

 What This Bill Does